 Oswegoland Park District dance instructors have extensive training in many forms of dance.
 Some have been a part of A Step Above Dance Company and have voluntarily assisted dance classes before becoming lead instructors.

 Rockie Veverka is the Recreation Supervisor who oversees the dance department for the District and currently teaches hip hop classes.
-For the past 12 years she has taught ballet, tap, jazz, hip hop and poms to ages 3-14 and created A Step Above Dance Co., the District’s competitive dance team.
-She began her dance training at La Danse Academie in Crest Hill, IL., and in 2017, travelled to Italy to perform in various cities.
+She began working for the District in 2013 and has taught ballet, tap, jazz, hip hop and poms to various ages and levels.
+In 2015 she created A Step Above Dance Co., the District’s competitive dance company.
+She began her dance training at La Danse Academie in Crest Hill, IL., and in 2007, traveled Italy to perform in various cities.
 Rockie received a BA in Communications from Aurora University where she was captain of the University cheer and dance team.
 Above all, Rockie believes that dancers should have the opportunity to learn and express themselves through dance regardless of age or experience level.

 Ally Whittenhall is a dance and cheer instructor for various ages and styles.
 She has been a dancer since the age of two (competitive since age seven), and trained with Ottawa Dance Academy for the majority of her training.
 The styles that she has trained in include ballet, pointe, jazz, lyrical, contemporary, hip-hop, and musical theater.
 From 2018-2021, Ally was the captain of the cheer/dance team at Joliet Junior College.
 She recently started her competitive season with the University of St. Francis dance team, and is excited to expand her passion for dance.
 Ally hopes to share her love for dance with young dancers and cheerleaders through her classes.
 Her favorite part about teaching young dancers and cheerleaders is being able to watch them develop their own passion and growth for their sport.